#SGSAMoonDay2025

 A Brief History of the Moon Day Tournament

-Back in the earlier 2000’s there were not near the number of Edmonton area youth soccer tournaments that there are today, especially later in the season.
-Two zones in the Edmonton Minor Soccer Association (EMSA) recognized this and got together to create a later season “provincial warm-up” tournament for teams advancing to provincials and a season-ending tournament for teams who did not qualify for provincials.
-The Spruce Grove and the Edmonton West zones began the planning and sanctioning process for such a tournament in the winter of 2007/08 and by the early spring of 2008 everything was in place.
-This new tournament would be held in Spruce Grove the third weekend of July, 2008.
+In the early 2000s, the number of tournaments available to Edmonton area youth was quite limited, especially in the later outdoor season.
+Two zones in the Edmonton Minor Soccer Association (EMSA) recognized the need to create a later-season “provincial warm-up” tournament for teams advancing to provincials and a season-ending tournament for teams who did not qualify for provincials.
+The Spruce Grove and Edmonton West zones began the planning and sanctioning process for such a tournament in the winter of 2007/08.
+By early spring 2008, everything was in place.
+It was decided the new tournament would be held in Spruce Grove during the third weekend of July 2008.

-Realizing the anniversary of this major historical event happens very close to the time of the tournament, it didn’t take long for the name of “Moon Day” to be suggested and accepted as the tournament name.
-By naming the tournament the “Moon Day” we are paying tribute to one of mankind’s greatest accomplishments and we have a name/logo that has certainly caught people’s attention as every year we have several people ask why the tournament is called the “Moon Day”.
+Realizing the anniversary of this major event occurs very close to the time of the tournament, the name “Moon Day” was suggested and accepted.
+By naming the tournament the “Moon Day” we are paying tribute to one of mankind’s greatest accomplishments.
+Our name and logo have certainly caught people’s attention.
+Every year, we have several people ask about the significance of the tournament’s name.